-Abdominal Migraine (AM) may cause recurrent abdominal pain.
-These patients typically also have migraine headaches, but not always.**
+Abdominal Migraines (AM) cause recurrent episodes of intense abdominal pain lasting an hour or more.
+These patients typically also have migraine headaches, but not always.1,2,3

 It is interesting that patients with Abdominal Migraine are often treated with the same medication that is used to treat migraine headaches.
 And, the time frame may be similar.
 For example, patients with migraine headaches often experience an “aura.”
 This is a sensation, a warning sign of some sort, that in 10 to 30 minutes, the migraine headache will occur.

 IBS and AM patients may also experience an aura.
 Often, their pain begins slowly and then escalates.
 If the pain starts slowly, that can be the equivalent of an aura.
 So, in the past, the aura was the signal that the IBS episode or AM or migraine headache was going to occur.
 Patients who learn self-hypnosis can use the aura or beginning of the episode to use this technique to prevent the episode from occurring.

 I treat patients with abdominal migraine the same way I treat patients with FAP and IBS, or with migraine headaches, utilizing hypnotherapy and cognitive behavioral strategies.